 Reconnaissance takes multiple forms, especially as the ultimate specialty of Marine Reconnaissance is Amphibious Reconnaissance.
-In recent years, the amphibious nature of Marine Recon has been largely handled by the MEU platoons, as the other companies have been deploying to Iraq or Afghanistan to conduct combat operations.
+In recent years, the amphibious nature of Marine Recon has mainly been handled by the MEU platoons, as the other companies have been deploying to Iraq or Afghanistan to conduct combat operations.

-Under conventional models, where there is actually a Forward Edge of the Battle Area, or FEBA, the Reconnaissance Battalions’ areas of responsibility lie out to ten kilometers past the FEBA.
+Under conventional models, where there is a Forward Edge of the Battle Area, or FEBA, the Reconnaissance Battalions’ areas of responsibility lie ten kilometers past the FEBA.
 Under the current unconventional reality, it lies anywhere in the Area of Operations that an operational commander wants to see, without necessarily exposing his interest.

 USMC Reconnaissance Battalions Training